scipy-conference/scipy_proceedings_2010/papers/overholt/my_paper.rst

 :author: Kristopher Overholt
 :email: koverholt@gmail.com
-:institution: The University of Texas at Austin
+:institution: University of Texas at Austin

 ---------------------------------------------------------
 Numerical Pyromaniacs: The Use of Python in Fire Research